Live from the Southern Command in sunny South Florida.

 What do you think of this?

-If you watch the show, some people think that Kevin Spacey's character and his wife Robin Wright are actually depictions of Bill and Hillary.
+If you watch the show, some people think that Kevin Spacey's character and his wife, Robin Wright, are actually depictions of Bill and Hillary.

 They're not president.

-He ends up well, no, I can't spoilers.
+He ends up being, well, no, spoilers.

-He's uh high-ranking member of Congress.
+He's a high-ranking member of Congress.

-She runs uh nonprofit think tank.
+She runs non-profit think tank.

 But the depiction, some people are saying this.